TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - constantly got memoryerrors because there was just too much data
 - had to rewrite multiple times
 - ultimately reused part 1 solution for part 2 but slightly modified it

+Day 6:

+- way too easy
+- incredibly easier than days 4 and 5
+- i think i was just graced with the idea of using a dictionary as early as i did